 The purpose of this reflective process is to generate outcomes, which might include new perspectives, changed behaviours, an openness to applying new ideas and skills and, crucially, a commitment to action.
 The reflective process only really ends when we do something as a result, when our experiences are transformed into outcomes.

 This process may seem like overkill; in fact, the authors are keen to point out not all reflection needs to follow every step.
 But the key takeaway from their model is that a more structured, intentional approach to reflecting on our experiences is more effective and valuable than leaving things to chance when it comes to making sense – and learning from – what we experience.

 Does experiential learning work in practice?

 Experiential learning has often been contrasted with academic learning, which looks to instil knowledge through more abstract, classroom-based, ‘broadcast’ techniques.
 Proponents of such approaches point out that we can – and often do – learn without direct experience.

-But Kolb’s model perhaps comes into its own where learning is informed by real-world or on-the-job, vocational contexts, such as in medicine or engineering, or in the world of apprenticeships, where learning happens while – and through – working.
-Seen through the prism of vocational study, Kolb’s focus on experience makes more obvious sense.
+Kolb’s model – and its variants - perhaps comes into its own where learning is informed by real-world or on-the-job, vocational contexts, such as in medicine or engineering, or in the world of apprenticeships, where learning happens while – and through – working.
+Seen through the prism of vocational study, a focus on experience makes more obvious sense.
 In these cases, it seems that, as the economist Ernst F Schumacher noted, “an ounce of practice is worth more than a ton of theory”.

 Whatever the context, and despite the naysayers – there have been many - the experiential learning model remains interesting because of the more general approaches to learning it espouses.
 To learn experientially, we must be active participants - not passive receivers.
 We need to develop the skills to reflect critically on our experiences and we need the courage to experiment and make mistakes in the first place.
 As has been observed many times, good judgement often stems from experience but much experience tends to stem, initially at least, from bad judgement.